cloudflare/cloudflare-docs/content/ssl/troubleshooting/non-sni-support.md

 Since not having SNI means that the client is unable to specify its target hostname during the SSL/TLS handshake, when you make sure only one zone is served on a specific IP, this action prevents that sort of errors from happening.

-Dedicated IPs can be used with [Universal SSL](/ssl/edge-certificates/universal-ssl/) or [advanced certificates].
+Dedicated IPs can be used with [Universal SSL](/ssl/edge-certificates/universal-ssl/) or [advanced certificates](/ssl/edge-certificates/advanced-certificate-manager/).

 {{<Aside type="warning">}}
-Note that a dedicated IP is not the same as a static IP.
+Note that a dedicated IP is not the same as a [static IP](/fundamentals/get-started/concepts/cloudflare-ip-addresses/#customize-cloudflare-ip-addresses).
 Dedicated IPs only serve one zone, but can eventually change.
 Static IPs, on the other hand, are contractually guaranteed to never change but can serve more than one zone.
 {{</Aside>}}